GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/printing/index.md

 ## Examples {: #examples }

 The examples below demonstrate using each of the methods in the printing namespace.
-This code is copied from or based on the [printing](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/printing) in the Extension samples database.
+This code is copied from or based on the [api-samples/printing](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/api-samples/printing) in the extensions-samples Github repo.

 ### cancelJob()